Esteban-7/movie_recommendation/readme.md

 ## Getting Started

-For this, we divided our work in several parts, each  connected to the rest that we will see below.
+For this, we divided our work into several modules, each connected to the rest that we will explain below.
-***First of all, we decided to use the recommendation from IMDB diagram.
-We  used all three selenium, beautiful soup and scrapy to collect all the information we needed from the site.
-The data  we scraped  from each film is then saved in a Mongodb database.
-Then, we start building our recommendation system by estimating distance between movies.
-Finally, to show our work, we created dashboards to do some data analysis comparing IMDB recommendation system and our own.
+***First of all, we interact with the "More like this" function on the IMDb platform to generate a list of recommendations based on a film.
+We  use selenium, beautiful soup and scrapy to collect all the information we needed from the site.
+The data  we scrap  from each film is then saved in a Mongodb database.
+Then, we propose our recommendation system by finding a list of movies based on the genre of a given movie, then estimating distance between movies and choosing the closest .
+Finally, to show the results, we created dashboards to do some data analysis comparing IMDB recommendation system and our own.

-### Steps
+### Modules

-A step by step guide that shows you how to get the development environment up and running.
+A guide that shows how the development environment is set up and run.

 ```